Summer Scholars Program (ANU)

 The Australian National University in partnership with the ARC Centre of Excellence for the Dynamics of Language intends to offer regular Summer scholarships to several students.

 What is the Summer Scholars Program?

 A Summer Research Scholarship or Summer Internship at The Australian National University is an exceptional research opportunity for undergraduate and masters coursework students, providing insight into what studying for a graduate research degree is all about.
 The scholarship or internship package gives you the opportunity to stretch your boundaries by undertaking research projects and activities during the summer.

-For the current round the eight-week program will run between Monday 21 November 2016 and Friday 20 January 2017.
+The eight-week program will run between Monday 20 November 2017 and Friday 19 January 2018.

-In furture to apply, please go to: http://www.anu.edu.au/study/study-options/summer-research-program
+To apply, please go to: http://www.anu.edu.au/study/apply/summer-research-program-applications

 Watch this space, as other projects may be advertised